C

 You can see the project's structure by selecting Projects in the sidebar (2).
 If you select the CMakeLists.txt file (3) under your project, you see its content in the editor view.
 The last lines in the CMakeLists.txt file (4) define the path where your project is deployed.
 Qt's project wizard generates the path automatically for Qt Quick projects.
 For other projects, you might need to define the path manually in the CMakeLists.txt file.

 For more information on CMake, see Build with CMake.
-For more information on Qt Creator configurations for Boot to Qt, see Boot to Qt Deploy Configuration.
+For more information on Qt Creator configurations for Qt for embedded Linux, see Developing for devices.

 Now it is time to build and run your project, and deploy it to the target device.
 When you run the project, Qt Creator automatically both builds it and deploys it to the device.
 Thus, you just need to select the Run button (1) in Qt Creator.

-Your project should now be running on the target device.
+Your project is now running on the target device.

 For more information on CMake deployment, see Deployment in CMake documentation.